gilmore-lab/protocols/ssvep-low-density-setup.md

 ![Power Diva New EEG Session](imgs/)

+## After Participant Arrives

+- Talk with participant to complete the following
+  - Consent Form
+  - Payment Form
+  - Databrary Form (if needed)
+- Complete Vision Screening
+  - Infant - Snellen Acuity @ 55 cm
+  - Child - HTOV @ 10ft
+  - Adult - HTOV @ 10ft
+- Complete Stereo Acuity Test
+- Complete Color Vision Test (adult only)

-### ELECTRODES
+### Apply Electrodes

-- In 120A, retrieve set of 5 electrodes, a paper towel, and a pack of earplugs.

-- In 120G, set up work station with NuPrep gel, 1020 paste, calipers, measuring tape, red pencil, 1 piece electrical tape, 7 squares of cut cloth, Q-tips, vet wrap, and the impedance meter.

-- Measure subject’s head circumference (in centimeters).
-Set calipers to 1/20 of the circumference.
+- Measure subject’s head circumference (in centimeters)

+- Set calipers to 1/20 of the circumference.

 - Measure and mark for Cz.
 (How is this done?)